St Nicholas Island

-A 4th-century Bishop of Myra, St Nicholas, was born in nearby Patara, rose to the rank of a bishop because of his charitable nature including providing for the poor and sick.
+A 4th-century Bishop of Myra, St Nicholas, was born in nearby Patara and rose to the rank of a bishop because of his charitable nature including providing for the poor and sick.
 Legend has it, that St Nicholas would drop small gold coin bags down the chimneys of homes of poor girls who were old enough to marry but did not have a dowry.
 He would also leave gold coins in the shoes of those who left their shoes out for him.
 After his death, the legend of St Nicholas’ gift-giving grew.
 So much so, in modern days he has transformed into the renowned character called Santa Claus, who brings Christmas presents to children around the world.

 How to get to St Nicholas Island

-Things to do in St Nicholas Island
+Things to do on St Nicholas Island

 The island is known both as St Nicholas Island and Gemiler Island.
 The meaning of “Gemiler Island” in English is “Island of Boats”.
 As a result of the abundance of boats in the area taking shelter behind this enclosed island, came the name.
 And rightly so, the yacht cursing around the region from Fethiye harbour is perhaps the most popular thing to do among tourists visiting Turkey.
-St Nicholas Island and its surrounding region is like the yachting Mecca with a great number of yacht curses passing through this region.
+St Nicholas Island and its surrounding region are like the yachting Mecca with a great number of yacht curses passing through this region.

 St Nicholas Island is also known as a watersport haven.
-On offer are everything from Ringo rides and banana rides to water skiing, wakeboarding and even parasailing.
+On offer is everything from Ringo rides and banana rides to water skiing, wakeboarding and even parasailing.
 The prices are reasonable and the activities are available throughout the entire summer season.